anuragrout70708/Advanced-Movie-Recommendation-System/README.md

 **License:**

-This project operates under the MIT License.
+This project operates under the GNU GENERAL PUBLIC LICENSE.
 Refer to the [LICENSE](LICENSE) file for details.

 Elevate your movie discovery experience with the Advanced Movie Recommendation System.
 Start exploring films that truly resonate with your preferences.
-Happy movie watching!
+Happy movie-watching!

-*Note: Customize the repository URL, project structure, and other details as needed.*